Final Assignment Art 115

 Modeled after the visual discipline defined as Editorial illustration.

-The Function or Real-Life Scenario:
+The Function or Real-Life

 This type of editorial assignment represents the process often used in the publishing industry whereas the drawing and story will be presented together and function as a centerpiece ultimately appearing on a section front of the local paper or other media.
 Requesting an artist to start the drawing (illustration) before the article is complete is common practice in the editorial world, especially when dealing with assignments like an obituary or for an assignment with a looming deadline.
 Subsequently, it does require the artist to create a drawing based on the peg or main idea of a story that does not yet exist forcing you to critically examine the subject and come to a rationale conclusion based on what you know and what you anticipate.
 The ability to arrive at a solution is based on available content, your research and imagination in the context of the specifications of the assignments.